docker/docs/content/compose/compose-file/05-services.md

 - `mode`: The [permissions](https://wintelguy.com/permissions-calc.pl) for the file to be mounted in `/run/secrets/` in the service's task containers, in octal notation.
   The default value is world-readable permissions (mode `0444`).
   The writable bit must be ignored if set.
 The executable bit may be set.

-Note that the `uid`, `gid`, and `mode` attributes are implementation specific.

 The following example sets the name of the `server-certificate` secret file to `server.crt` within the container, sets the mode to `0440` (group-readable), and sets the user and group